-There would be no relapse or need for further counseling after addiction treatment has begun in a perfect world.
+There would be no relapse or need for further counseling after drug addiction treatment has begun in a perfect world.
 Unfortunately, relapses do happen and can be a part of the recovery process for many patients.
 The critical thing to remember is how a relapse does not have to be the end of recovery.
 It can be a positive learning experience in which someone can learn about triggers and how to deal with future goals toward sobriety.
-If you struggle with fears of relapse, please reach out to Red Oak Recovery today at 866.457.7590 for assistance.
+If you struggle with fears of relapse, please reach out to Red Oak Recovery today at 866.457.7590 for addiction therapy assistance.

 Focus on the Steps Toward Recovery